 - certify a true copy of an original document

 A statutory declaration is a written statement that you sign and declare to be true before an authorised witness.
 A JP can act as authorised witness to the signing of a statutory declaration.

 Statutory declarations are commonly used to legally verify names, addresses, insurance claims, superannuation matters, lost passports and as evidence to support sick leave.

 You can find a range of statutory declarations by searching the sa.gov.au website.

 If you are wanting a witness for a commonwealth statutory declaration under the Commonwealth Statutory Declarations Act 1959 it will need to be witnessed by a person included on the Australian Government's list of authorised witnesses.

 Yes.
 The roll of JPs contains people who speak languages other than English.
-To find a JP who speaks a specific language, go to the online South Australian Justice of the Peace Roll and select the language by using the drop-down list.
+To find a JP who speaks a specific language, go to the online South Australian Justice of the Peace Roll.

 Complaints against JPs who breach the code of conduct must be made in writing and lodged with Justice of the Peace Services.
 The person making the complaint must provide the name of the JP, the ID number (if possible) and details of the incident.
 Investigations of breaches of the Justice of the Peace code of conduct by Justice of the Peace Services may result in disciplinary action being taken against JPs under the JP Act and Regulations.

 For further details or to apply, contact Justice of the Peace Services.